fbpx

 Overview of Namche Bazaar

 Namche Bazaar is a small town in the Solu-Khumbu region of Nepal.
-It is the gateway to the Khumbu region and serves as the main trading center for the area, including the famous Mount Everest Base camp.
-The town is located at an altitude of 3,440 meters from Sea level and is surrounded by beautiful mountains, making it a popular destination for trekkers and climbers.
-Everyone has to cross to go to Gokyo Lake, Island Peak, and Everest Three passes trek.
+It is the gateway to the Khumbu region and serves as the main trading center for the area, including the famous Mount Everest Base Camp.
+The town is 3,440 meters from Sea level and is surrounded by beautiful mountains, making it a popular destination for trekkers and climbers.
+Everyone has to cross to go to Gokyo Lake, Island Peak, and the Everest Three Passes trek.

-Similarly, you can reach Namche Bazaar within two days from Kathmandu via Lukla Airport, but you will contact Lukla Airport within a day from Namche Bazaar.
+Similarly, you can reach Namche Bazaar within two days from Kathmandu via Lukla Airport, but you will contact Lukla Airport within a day.

 Elevation: 3,440 m